-At Coolidge Law Firm, we fight for the freedom of people accused of drunk driving.
-We know how to fight DWI charges.
-No case is hopeless.
-We will develop a unique strategy based upon the specific circumstances of your case that can challenge any test result police bring forward and counter the prosecution’s experts with experts of our own.
+At Coolidge Law Firm, our Raleigh DWI Lawyers will fight for anyone accused of drunk driving, underage drinking, or other criminal charges.
+We will develop a unique strategy based upon the specific circumstances of your case that can challenge any test result brought forward and fight for dismissal.
 We will obtain every piece of evidence that exists in your case.
-From dash cam videos to officer’s notes, reports, and maintenance logs of the breathalyzer machine.
-Nothing will go unexamined.
-We will expose any procedural mistake in an effort to have your charge dismiss or a not guilty verdict to be returned.
+From dash cam videos to officers’ notes, reports, and maintenance logs of the breathalyzer machine.

 These criminal defense service areas also include college students from the many surrounding schools, including Duke University, North Carolina State University (NCSU), the University of North Carolina at Chapel Hill, Wake Technical Community College (Wake Tech), Meredith College, William Peace University, and Shaw University.